tranlv/Self-Driving-Car-Engineer-Part-1/Advanced Lane Lines/README.md

 #### Creating thresholded binary image

-I used a combination of color and gradient thresholds to filter out what we don’t want (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to filter out what we don’t want.

 1. First , we do a color threshold filter to pick only yelow and white color of the road lanes